 Today we arrive in Northern Ireland’s capital city of Belfast.
 Disembark after breakfast for a day of excursions.

-Enjoy lunch at a local restaurant and continue your exploration of Belfast’s storied past with a tour of the Shankill and Falls Roads area, the site of brutal sectarian violence during “The Troubles,” from the late 1960s to 1998.
+Belfast Black Taxi.
+Begin your exploration of Belfast’s storied past with a tour of the Shankill and Falls Roads area, the site of brutal sectarian violence during “The Troubles,” from the late 1960s to 1998.
 View bold, vivid murals commemorating individuals and events on both sides of the conflict, and get in-depth and personal insights about this turbulent period from your driver on a compelling Belfast Black Taxi tour.

 Return to the ship as it begins sailing back to Dublin.